Precast Taxiway Bases Meet DOT and FAA Regulations

 "The main challenge was replacing the bases while minimizing the impact on airport users," said Thoman.

-The other challenge was meeting all of the FAA and Michigan Department of Transportation Aeronautics requirements for taxiway bases.
+The project also needed to meet all FAA and Michigan Department of Transportation Aeronautics requirements for taxiway bases.

-For this project 184 Pole Base® Taxiway Bases were installed by Windemuller Electric.
-The MDOT Aeronautics division allowed the use of precast taxiway bases if the engineering consultants and contractors on the project wanted to move forward with them.
-As a result, Pole Base Taxiway Bases were used throughout the site.
+This project used 184 Pole Base Taxiway Bases installed by Windemuller Electric.
+The MDOT Aeronautics division allowed the use of precast taxiway bases because the engineering consultants and contractors on the project wanted to move forward with them.

 Pole Base is an architecturally designed precast concrete foundation for outdoor site lighting, streetscapes, parking lots, and more.
 With multiple faces, color options, and customizable finishes, Pole Base offers an aesthetically pleasing solution that stands out in the industry.
 Since Pole Base is manufactured in a controlled environment to ensure top quality, installation can happen at any time, regardless of weather or site conditions.

 Because the prefabricated taxiway bases were produced to match the project's specifications, Urquhart estimated that each base took an average of 30 minutes to install.
 Urquhart said the installation would have taken three to six hours per base if they would have used a cast-in-place system.

 What solutions can Pole Base provide for your next project?
 Fill out the Where to Buy form to get in touch with your local producer!